Evole logo

 There are generally two tax bands that can apply to non-residents in Mexico and these are 15% or 30%, dependent on your level of income but it is unlikely that most digital nomads will have to contend with this, as most wont have to pay Mexican taxes at all.

 If you are in any doubt, stay on the correct side of the law by seeking accurate financial advice from an expert.
+Additionally, after holding a temporary residence visa for four years, you may be eligible to apply for permanent residency in Mexico.

 How does the Tax Situation Compare to Malta?